13 Oct 2015

 The Paraguay war saw the burden of the conflict fall on the shoulders of the Brazilian army, due to internal conflicts faced by the other allies: Uruguay and Argentina.
 The recruitment process was ferocious, in particular in Rio, and so any man in good health could be detained and forced to join.
 Even slaves who were simply working for their masters, walking in the streets, could be arbitrarily arrested and recruited to take part in the war.
 Additionally, the promise of liberation to those slaves who joined transformed military quarters into the final destination to runaway captives.
 Bahia also sent capoeiras to the front.

-The surviving soldiers of the 1964-1970 war became heroes and many of their lives were then marked by constant conflict once they returned to life in civilian society, some in a political context, but also street conflicts.
+The surviving soldiers of the 1864-1870 war became heroes and many of their lives was then marked by constant conflict once they returned to life in civilian society, some in a political context, but also street conflicts.
 The war politicised many of its participants, who upon their return wanted to effect change in society.

 The ‘mestiço’, ‘caboclo’ and ex-slaves who until 1865 were seen as inferior, started to be respected and admired by the ruling classes, and seen as symbols of nationality.

 However, for the Court residents the presence of large numbers of ex-soldiers in its streets was disquieting and generated conflict.
 Ex-slaves, criminals and vagrants now walked the streets wearing uniforms and medals, which brought up previous conflicts with ex-masters and so on.